-Throughout the US, Governors are imposing lockdowns, school closures, work from home offices while the unemployment rate jumped to 4.4% in March 2020, according to the Bureau of Labor Statists.
-The family stress level is rising, and kid’s online gaming is looked upon as a negative activity.
+According to the Bureau of Labor Statists, throughout the US, governments are imposing lockdowns, school closures, and work from home offices while the unemployment rate jumped to 4.4% in March 2020.
+The family stress level is rising, and kids’ online gaming is considered a negative activity.

 Data from CNET indicates 71% of kids between 2 and 17, or about 64 million people, are playing video games.